anvix9/anvix-c.github.io/_posts/2024-02-26-monograph#2:Representations-far-from-reality-yet-so-close-ever.markdown

 <br/>
 <p style="text-align: justify;">
 There are no deep breakthroughs in science in our current and modern society not because we are almost at the end of the knowledge acquisition journey, but just because we have difficulties in expanding our representations (The first article will help us understand if you are lost).
-That’s why we observe more and more new applications than new pure discoveries.
+That’s why we observe more and more new <mark>applications</mark> than new pure discoveries.
 It is just about combinations of old representations and models rather than the discovery of new ones.
 </p>